 These two passages convey a few truths about the use of crucifixes: 1) The original Church (the Catholic Church) preached Christ crucified (a crucifix was one way in which the Church preached this); 2) “those who are called” understand the necessity of preaching Christ crucified because Christ’s crucifixion is the wisdom and power of God; and 3) Christ crucified for our sins is simple for anyone to understand and we do not need to use lofty words, so that faith does not rest in the wisdom of men (vs. 5).
 Therefore, we Catholics preach Christ crucified with words and images.

 Also, the General Instruction on the Roman Missal paragraph 308 states, “…either on the altar or near it, there is to be a cross, with the figure of Christ crucified upon it, a cross clearly visible to the assembled people.
 It is desirable that such a cross should remain near the altar even outside of liturgical celebrations, so as to call to mind for the faithful the saving Passion of the Lord.”

 Who Would Not Want Christ on the Cross Preached?

 Given St. Paul’s statements and the constant teaching of the Catholic Church, preaching Christ crucified by using words or images is a good and holy thing to do.
-In fact, it seems to me that the refusal to preach Christ crucified by any medium available is sacrilegious.
+In fact, it seems to me that the refusal to preach Christ crucified by any medium available is sacrilegious or at least negligent.
 Thus, those who refuse to use crucifixes to preach Christ crucified should ask themselves – Who on earth, or in hell, would not want crucifixes used to preach the central truth of the Christian faith?